sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 expect(getDiscountAmount({})).toEqual(v0)
 -->

-Here, we calculate a discount: the maximum of either the user’s personal discount or the current site-wide promotion.
-If the user has no discount and there’s no promotion now, the discount is 0.
+This function calculates the maximum discount between a user’s personal discount and a site-wide promotion, returning a default value of 0 if neither is present.

 My brain is refusing to even try to understand what’s going on here.
 There’s so much nesting and repetition, it’s hard to see whether this code is doing anything at all.